RaspberryPiFoundation/webdev-curriculum/en-GB/wanted/index.md

 	</iframe>
 </div>

-+ If you go to line 7, you'll notice that there are already CSS properties for the `div` containing the different parts of the poster.
++ Click on the "style.css" tab.
+You'll notice that there are already CSS properties for the `div` containing the different parts of the poster.

 	```
 	div {